Nataliya Katser-Buchkovska

-Nataliya Katser - Buchkovska is economist, expert on energy and investment, environmental activist.
+Nataliya Katser-Buchkovska is a Ukrainian energy security and transition expert, economist, environmental advocate and former Member of Parliament of Ukraine (2014–2019).
+She has 20 years of professional experience in the field of corporate governance, investments, and energy, including 5 years serving as Chairwoman of the Subcommittee on Energy Security and Transition of the Committee on Fuel and Energy, Nuclear Policy and Nuclear Safety of the Parliament.

-Ukrainian politician, Member of Parliament of Ukraine, 2014–2019.
-She has 17 years of professional experience in the field of corporate governance, law, and energy, as well as 5 years as Chairman of the Subcommittee on Sustainable Development, Strategy, and Investment of the Committee on Fuel and Energy, Nuclear Policy and Nuclear Safety of the Parliament.
+In 2020, she founded the Ukrainian Sustainable Fund, a green investment promotion vehicle aiming to accelerate impact investment and bridge the gap between Ukrainian sustainable projects and leading international green financial institutions.

-In 2021 she founded the Sustainable Investment Fund - a green investment promotion vehicle with the aim to accelerate impact investments and bridge the gap between Ukrainian sustainable projects and leading international green financial institutions.
+Co-author of systemic economic and energy laws (on natural gas and electricity markets, renewables, the regulator of energy services markets, the protection of economic competition and ensuring market transparency.

-Co-author of systemic economic and energy laws (on natural gas and electricity markets, on the regulator of energy services markets, on unbundling of “Naftogaz”, on protection of economic competition and ensuring transparency of the AMCU).
-Member of the National Commission for Attracting Investments in Gas Production (nine PSA competitions for the development of strategic fields in Ukraine).
-Participant in international negotiations and parliamentary delegations.
+She has a UCL Law & Economics Master's and Harvard Kennedy School National and International Security Executive Education, she is a member of the Aspen community and the Atlantic Council Millennium Fellows.

-She has UCL Master and Harvard Kennedy School executive education; member of the Aspen community and the Atlantic Council Millennium Fellows.
 Regular participant of national and international energy and security conferences.
 Nataliya has published analytical articles in the Financial Times, Atlantic Council, and KyivPost; she is quoted by the BBC, Bloomberg.